 - Visit the Maine Revenue Services FAQ FMI on the exemption of up to $10,200 in unemployment benefits from both federal and state income tax for tax year 2020.

-No application is required, and payments will be made automatically to those eligible.
-Paper checks will be mailed to eligible individuals by December 31, 2021 using the address on file with Maine Revenue Services.
-Generally, this will be the mailing address from your Maine individual income tax return.
+Checks were automatically sent to eligible individuals using the address on file with Maine Revenue Services.
+Generally, this was the mailing address from your Maine individual income tax return.

 Yes.
 The U.S. Postal Service will automatically forward your Disaster Relief Payment to your new address.
-If you would like to update the address on record with Maine Revenue Services, please submit in writing, the date of your request, your name (printed), your social security number, and your signature, as well as proof of the new address (such as an updated photo ID, a utility bill, lease, etc.).
-Send the request as soon as possible to:
+If you would like to update the address on record with Maine Revenue Services, please submit in writing: the date of your request, your name (printed), your social security number, your signature, and proof of the new address (such as an updated photo ID, a utility bill, lease, etc.).
+Send the request to:

 Maine Revenue Services